miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed claw brother being susceptible to one-hit-kill by Possession.
 Moved truck loading scene to back entrance and fixed missing sounds.
 Added distraction of Giovanni backdoor guard and fixed zombie trap.
+Restored two short Nadia lines and improved elevator level sound.

 Society of Leopold:
-+Placed the flamethrower near Bach and Ash's cell key in big cave.
++Placed Ash's cell key in big cave and fixed Bach encounter exploit.
-+Created a quest with XP for freeing Ash and added monastery beds.
++Created quest for freeing Ash and added more beds and toilet doors.
++Added Humanity gain for saving Johansen and loss for killing him.
 +Johansen will only follow you if you told him during the dialogue.
-+Added Humanity gain for saving Johansen and loss for killing him.
++Added ladder and food to Society and corrected issues on the roof.
 After giving Ash the bloodpack it will be gone from your inventory.
 Restored missing sounds to Bach cutscene and missing XP on escaping.
 Replaced some male hunters with females and swapped several weapons.